sjl/.plan/README.markdown

   of it, and I usually have at least another few GB used, and the Linux OOM killer does not fuck around.
 * I need a better interface for cl-pcg.
 The current one blows.
+* SBCL does appear to `free` memory back to the OS when it GCs, unlike the JVM.

 Asked #sbcl for clarification on a couple of things: